Bubble (2005 film): Plot

-In a town near the Ohio River, Martha, a middle-aged single woman, works at a doll factory and cares for her elderly, disabled father.
-Martha regularly drives her younger co-worker, Kyle, to and from work.
-Kyle is an intensely shy, quiet young man in his early 20s, who suffers from social anxiety disorder and lives with his television-obsessed single mother.
-Martha, who appears to have no social outlets or friends outside of work, has become attached to Kyle, showing concern for his welfare, trying to draw him out, and telling him he is her "best friend".
+Martha is a middle-aged single woman who cares for her disabled father in an unnamed, poverty-stricken rust belt town in Ohio.
+Martha regularly drives her younger co-worker, Kyle, to and from their workplace at a doll factory, as well as to Kyle's second job at a shovel factory across the Ohio River in West Virginia.
+Kyle is a quiet young man who has social anxiety disorder and lives with his television-obsessed single mother.
+Martha, who appears to have no social outlets or friends outside of work, has become attached to Kyle and shows concern for his welfare, tries to get him to go on dates, and tells him he is her "best friend".
 Although the withdrawn Kyle opens up a little bit to Martha, he does not act as interested in her as she is in him.

 In order to meet demand, the doll factory hires Rose, an attractive young woman Kyle's age who is the single mother of a toddler.
 Kyle and Rose are mutually attracted to each other, and begin to spend time together during their breaks at work, to Martha's chagrin as she herself is pushed aside and unable to have her usual interactions with Kyle.
-Martha grudgingly agrees to drive Rose to her second job as a housekeeper for a wealthy client, but Martha becomes further irritated with Rose when Rose takes advantage of her client's absence to take a long bath in the client's Jacuzzi.
+Martha grudgingly agrees to drive Rose to her second job as a housekeeper for a wealthy client, but Martha becomes further irritated with Rose when Rose takes advantage of her client's absence to take a long bath in the client's jacuzzi.
 Rose also claims that a watch she stole from her client was a gift.
 Martha complains to Kyle about Rose's behavior.